geodynamics/burnman/docs/geotherms.rst

 =========

 Unlike the pressure, the temperature of the lower mantle is relatively unconstrained.
-BurnMan provides a lightweight :class:`burnman.classes.geotherm.Geotherm` class to represent temperature profiles as a function of depth.
+BurnMan provides lightweight :class:`burnman.classes.geotherm.Geotherm` and :class:`burnman.classes.geotherm.GeothermFromPressures` classes that store a geotherm defined by arrays of depths and temperatures or pressures and temperatures respectively.
+Both classes have a `temperatures()` method that takes an array or list of depths as input and outputs the corresponding temperatures along the geotherm.
+In addition, the :class:`burnman.classes.geotherm.GeothermFromPressures` class has a `temperatures_from_pressures()` method that takes an array or list of pressures as input.
 A number of geotherms from the literature are provided.
 See :ref:`ref-api-geotherms` for a list.

 Also implemented in BurnMan is an :class:`burnman.classes.geotherm.AdiabaticGeotherm`